bashified/publicRelay/README.md

 `publicRelay` (formerly *HTTP Tunnel / Http Proxy*) is an open‑source tunneling system that lets you publish a local web service without port‑forwarding or ISP NAT configuration.
 A public Node.js relay server accepts HTTP traffic and forwards it over a persistent WebSocket connection to a Python client running beside your local app.
 Responses are streamed back through the tunnel to the original requester.

-This project is built for developers who want a simple, inspectable alternative to commercial tunnels—ideal for local development, demos, webhook testing, or temporary sharing.
+This project is built for developers who want a simple, inspectable alternative to commercial tunnels ideal for local development, demos, webhook testing, or temporary sharing.

 > ⚠️ This project is experimental and actively evolving.
 If you hit issues or have improvements, please open an issue or PR.